 Map of Region

 CASP’s research in South China began in 1991 and has involved the study of the Sichuan and Jianghan basins onshore and the East and South China seas offshore.
-Early work was mainly based on reviews of the Chinese geological literature, with original fieldwork and analysis carried out in west and east Sichuan in the middle 1990s.
+Early work was mainly based on reviews of the Chinese geological literature, with original fieldwork and analysis carried out in west and east Sichuan in the mid 1990s.
 A subsurface petrographic study on the Zhujiangkou Basin was carried out in 2000.
 We returned to conduct more fieldwork in east Sichuan in 2018 as part of a Pre-Salt reservoir analogue study.
 All work was carried out in collaboration with Chinese researchers from the Academia Sinica and the Academy of Geological Sciences.

 Most Recent Reports